-Continue to improve efficiency, accuracy and robustness of all business practices and systems to increase productivity, provide time back to all staff, enhance customer service and support decision making.
+Continue to improve the efficiency, accuracy and robustness of all business practices and systems to increase productivity, gain time for staff in order to enhance client service and support decision making.

-Establish and maintain MAIB’s standing within the community by engaging with all stakeholders, pursue strong community involvement and demonstrating MAIB as a good corporate citizen.
+Establish and maintain MAIB’s standing within the community by actively engaging with all stakeholders and pursuing strong community involvement.

 |Return on equity(%)|